Bengali language movement: Events of 1952

 The Urdu-Bengali controversy was reignited when Liaqat Ali Khan's successor, Prime Minister Khawaja Nazimuddin, staunchly defended the "Urdu-only" policy in a speech on 27 January 1952.
 On 31 January, the Shorbodolio Kendrio Rashtrobhasha Kormi Porishod (All-Party Central Language Action Committee) was formed in a meeting at the Bar Library Hall of the University of Dhaka, chaired by Maulana Bhashani.
 The central government's proposal of writing the Bengali language in Arabic script by Pakistan's Bengali education minister Fazlur Rahman was vehemently opposed at the meeting.
 The action committee called for an all out protest on 21 February, including strikes and rallies.
-In an attempt to prevent the demonstration, the government imposed Section 144 in Dhaka, thereby banning any gathering.
+In an attempt to prevent the demonstration, the provincial government of chief minister Nurul Amin, imposed Section 144 in Dhaka, thereby banning any gathering.

 According to the earlier decision, students of Dhaka University and other educational institutions gathered at Dhaka University premises on February 4.
 The rally protested the proposal to write Bengali in Arabic script and demanded Bengali as the state language.
 The students took out a huge demonstration after their assembly.

 On February 11, 1952, a long circular (No. 10) titled 'Rashtra Bhashar Andolan' was promoted to the Secretariat of the Bengali Provincial Organizing Committee before the Communist Party of Pakistan'.
 In this circular, the Communist Party's statement, line, and organizational duties regarding the language movement are clearly indicated.

 In accordance with the principles and lines of the State Language Movement laid down in Party Circular No. 10 of the East Bengal Organizing Committee of the Communist Party of Pakistan dated February 11, they circulated a cyclostyled manifesto on February 20, which read, "Respond to the call of the All-Union State Language Working Committee.
 Do strike, hartal, meeting and march across the province on 21st February to demand Bengali as one of the national languages with equal status for all languages."
 This brief manifesto calls for, "English shall no longer be the official language; Want equality of all languages of Pakistan; Bengalis, Punjabis, Pathans, Sindhis, Balochs, Urdu speakers etc. have to be given the right to get education in their own mother tongue and conduct government affairs; We want to make Bengali language one of the national languages.
 Instead of English, Urdu, Bengali - the movement to give equal status to all languages in the state.
 English made English as the state language in order to continue the imperialist and feudal system of exploitation while keeping the various linguistic communities of Pak-India backward.
 The League government also adopted English as the state language for the same purpose; has kept and wants to make the only child the state language.
 Making one language the state language will leave the various linguistic communities of Pakistan backward and will hinder the overall development of Pakistan.
 Therefore, all the Bengali, Punjabi, Pathan, Siddhi, Belche, Urdu speaking nations of Pakistan should come together in the movement to give equal status to the different languages of Pakistan and make them the state language."